mertcloud/CDE_vHoL/README.md

 # Cloudera Data Engineering Hands-on Lab CEMEA

-#TODO table of contents

-## Glossary

-For an overview of terminology specific to CDE (e.g. Virtual Cluster, Interactive Sessions, etc.) please refer to the [glossary](GLOSSARY.md).

 ## Cloudera Data Engineering

 Cloudera Data Engineering (CDE) is a managed, containerized Platform-as-a-Service for the Cloudera Data Platform designed for managing large-scale data pipelines based around Spark, Airflow and Iceberg.
 It allows you to submit batch jobs to auto-scaling virtual clusters with built-in multi-tenancy support.
 As a serverless service, CDE enables you to spend more time on your applications, and less time on infrastructure.

-## Use Case Scenario

 This hands-on lab is designed to walk you through the CDE's main capabilities.
 Throughout the exercises, you will: